scalacenter/bloop/website/content/docs/bloop-basics.md

 1. `reload`: Every time you change a line of your `build.sbt`, you need to reload your shell to detect the changes in the sbt sources.
-In that process, sbt starts afresh and throws away all the compilers in their cache.
+In that process, sbt starts afresh and throws away all the compilers in its cache.

 2. `sbt`: Every time you run `sbt` on your terminal, sbt starts a new compiler.
 This happens when: